lukfor/imputationbot/docs/download-results.md

 imputationbot download job-XXXXXXXX-XXXXXX-XXX
 ```

-If the job is still running, Imputation Bot waits until the job is finished and starts automatically with the download.
+If the job is still running, imputation-bot waits until the job is finished and starts automatically with the download.

-You can provide Imputation Bot the password we sent you via email and it decrypts all files for you:
+You can provide imputation-bot the password we sent you via email and it decrypts all files for you:

 ```
 imputationbot download job-XXXXXXXX-XXXXXX-XXX --password MYPASSWORD